-In the department of video, the camera disappoints again as it can only shoot the videos in Full-HD 1080p resolution at 29.97p, 25p, 24p, and 23.98p instead of shooting in 4K.
-The camera has a magnesium alloy body adding a premium finish to the camera which looks extremely neat.
+The camera disappoints again in the video section as it can only shoot the videos in Full-HD 1080p resolution at 29.97p to 23.98p instead of shooting in 4K.
+The mirrorless camera has a magnesium alloy body adding a premium finish to the camera which looks extremely neat.
 It is substantially lightweight and compact as compared to its counterparts.
 It measures at 5.83 x 3.7 x 3.58 inches and weighs 740 grams.
 The electronic viewfinder is capable of giving a 100% scene coverage with a magnification of 0.85x.
-The OLED monitor is also a little wider than average measuring at 3.2 inches containing 2,360,000 dots on it for crispier display of images and videos.
+The OLED monitor is also a little wider than average measuring at 3.2 inches containing 2,360,000 dots on it for the crispier display of images and videos.
 It is tiltable and is also touch-enabled.
-There is Wi-Fi or easy connectivity but the NFC and Bluetooth remains missing.
+There is Wi-Fi or easy connectivity but the NFC and Bluetooth remain missing.
 The NP-T125 lithium-ion battery is better than average giving you a total of 400 shots before requiring to get charged again.

 An elegant yet powerful camera

 The Hasselblad X1D-50c boasts a 51.4 megapixels (43.8 x 32.9mm) CMOS sensor.
 A native ISO range of 100-25600 is there.
 The continuous drive it offers is poor as compared to its counterparts.
-It can burst shoot at 2.3 frames per second which seems pretty low as the price of this camera is quite expensive.
+It can burst shoot at 2.3 frames per second which seems pretty low as the price of this mirrorless camera is quite expensive.
 Hasselblad has designed special lenses which they call as the “X System Lenses”.
-The new range of autofocus lenses are specially designed to match the high resolution capability of the X1D.
+The new range of autofocus lenses is specially designed to match the high-resolution capability of the X1D.
 All the lenses are pretty compact like the camera and deliver jaw-dropping results.

-In the videography section, the X1D disappoints as it can only shoot in Full-HD 1080p resolution at 25p instead of shooting in 4K.
-In terms of design, the Hasselblad has carried their legacy of designing the most premium looking cameras.
-The X1D is one of the most beautiful and well-made cameras ever produced.
-It has a very elegant look with beautifully curved edges and an extremely well aluminum finish.
-There is an engraving on top plate of the X1D which says “HANDMADE IN SWEDEN” which shows the detailed attention which the engineers have paid while crafting this beautiful device.
-It measures at 5.9 x 3.9 x 2.8 inches and weighs a little over 720 grams.
+The X1D disappoints while recording videos as it can only shoot in Full-HD 1080p resolution at 25p instead of shooting in 4K.
 There is an electronic viewfinder with high resolution (2359K dots) that provides for rich color and deep blacks with a 100% scene coverage.
 The rear display is 3 inches wide and contains a total of 921,600 dots on it.
 It is not tiltable but is touch-enabled.
-For faster connectivity, it has Wi-Fi and to power up the camera, the lithium-ion 7.2v 3200mAh is placed in a small compartment inside the camera.
+For faster connectivity, it has Wi-Fi and to power up the mirrorless camera, the lithium-ion 7.2v 3200mAh is placed in a small compartment inside the camera.

 Designed for the adventurers